Snoqualmie Valley Record

 The Record has been telling the story of the Snoqualmie Valley’s people and places for nearly one hundred years.
 Our team knows the Valley like no one else.
 Online and in print, we take pride in our mission to educate, inform and illuminate in the ongoing stories about the communities we serve.
 Want to know who won last week’s game?
 What the city or county is planning next?
 Or where to go this weekend?
 It’s all at your fingertips each week in the Valley Record.

-The Snoqualmie Valley Record won 3 awards from the Washington Newspaper Publishers Association, including awards for best news story and comprehensive coverage of issues.
+The Snoqualmie Valley Record won 2 awards from the Washington Newspaper Publishers Association.

 THANK YOU for the great management and support you and Sound Publishing are providing to the Snoqualmie Valley Record.

 Week after week, month after month, year after year, the Snoqualmie Valley Record continues to provide clear, consise, high quality, and highly professional news coverage in the Snoqualmie Valley, and in the process, with its community-building tone and presence, the Snoqualmie Valley Record enriches this community and helps make the Valley an even happier place in which to live.

 Of all the publications our family receives each week and month, it is the Valley Record that I have out on our family’s coffee table, and it is the Valley Record that our many Seattle friends and out of town family members read and compliment when they visit.
 And it is the Valley Record that I let my children (6th, 4th and 2nd grades) read and then all discuss together as a family at the dinner table and other times during the day after we finish Valley Record articles.